Agung Pribadi

-Muhammad Agung Pribadi (born 23 July 1989) is an Indonesian professional footballer who plays as a defensive midfielder or right-back for Liga 2 club Bekasi City.
+Muhammad Agung Pribadi (born 23 July 1989) is an Indonesian professional footballer who plays as a defensive midfielder or right-back for Liga 2 club PSKC Cimahi.
 He had previously played for Persib Bandung U-21, and won the Indonesia Super League U-21 with the club in 2009.

 Club career

 Early career

 He joined and rose through the junior team of hometown club Persib Bandung from 2004 until 2010.
 He was part of the team that won the 2009-10 Indonesia Super League U-21 and as third place in the 2008–09 Indonesia Super League U-21.

 Persib Bandung

 He was promoted to the senior squad in 2010.
 He made his first-team debut for Persib Bandung when he was part of the starting lineup of a 2010–11 Indonesia Super League match against Sriwijaya on 2 January 2011, in which Persib lose.

 On 28 November 2014, he signed a new one-year contract until the end of 2015.
 In the 2014 Indonesia Super League, he helped Persib to the championship, although he not play in the final against Persipura Jayapura.